bitfield/gmachine/README.md

 You're doing great!
 Thanks to you, we have a working virtual processor, and the foundations of an excellent Go library—with tests!

 It's time to start adding some more functionality to the G-machine.
 To truly be a _computer_, we need it to be able to _compute_, that is, to calculate.
-Let's start by adding a new register for this purpose: the A register.
+Let's start by adding a new register for this purpose: the `a` register.

-## The A register
+## The `a` register

 If you think about it, when we're doing some kind of arithmetic, like adding up a list of numbers, we have some concept of 'the current result'.
 On an electronic calculator, there's a display that shows the number 0 when you turn it on.
 If you press the `+` key, enter the value `1`, and press the `=` key, the display will show the value `1` (if your calculator is working correctly).

 That's the 'current result', and you can keep on adding, subtracting, multiplying, and so on, and at the end of the calculation that result will be the answer.
 We can imagine a CPU register that plays a similar role; think of it as a kind of scratchpad where you can store intermediate results during a calculation.
-The technical name is the _accumulator_, but let's call our register `A` for short.
+The technical name is the **accumulator**, but let's call our register `a` for short.

-**TASK:** Modify `TestNew` to expect the G-machine to have a `uint64` register named A, just like the existing P register, and verify that its initial value is zero.
+**TASK:** Modify `TestNew` to expect the G-machine to have a register named `a`, just like the existing `pc` register, and verify that its initial value is zero.
 Implement this so that the test passes.

 ## Increment and decrement instructions

-We'll need to be able to modify the contents of this register, and the simplest way to do that is to _increment_ (add one to) or _decrement_ (subtract one from) it.
+We'll need to be able to modify the contents of this register, and the simplest way to do that is to **increment** (add one to) or **decrement** (subtract one from) it.
 Let's add some new instructions to do that:

-* `INCA`
+* `inc a`
-* `DECA`
+* `dec a`

-**TASK:** Add a new test `TestINCA`.
+**TASK:** Add a new test `TestIncA`.
 The test should do the following:

 1. Create a new G-machine.
-2. Set the first memory location to the instruction `INCA`.
+2. Set the first memory location to the instruction `inc a`.
 3. Run the machine.
-4. Verify that the A register's value is `1`.
+4. Verify that the `a` register's value is now `1` (don't worry about testing `pc` too; we already know that works).

 Remember, we need to see the test fail the right way before we start implementing the code necessary to make it pass.
 Assuming the test is correct, what will be the result of running it without that implementation?
 Figure this out for yourself before actually running the test.
 If the test produces the result you expect, we can have some confidence that it's correct.

-**TASK:** Implement the `INCA` instruction so that your test passes.
+**TASK:** Implement the `inc a` instruction so that your test passes.

-**TASK:** Add a corresponding test for the `DECA` instruction, that first of all sets the A register to the value `2`, then executes a `DECA` instruction, and verifies that the result is `1`.
-Implement the `DECA` instruction so that the test passes.
+**TASK:** Add a corresponding test for the `dec a` instruction, that first of all sets the `a` register to the value `2`, then executes a `dec a` instruction, and verifies that the result is `1`.
+Implement the `dec a` instruction so that the test passes.

 ## Doing calculations

 We now have a machine with basic arithmetic facilities!
 They might seem rather limited, but there's a lot we can do even with only increment and decrement instructions.

-For example, we can set the A register to any value we want, just by executing a long enough sequence of `INCA` instructions.
-We've already set the A register to the value 1 in our test, by incrementing it one time from its initial value of zero.
+For example, we can set the `a` register to any value we want, just by executing a long enough sequence of `inc a` instructions.
+We've already set the `a` register to the value 1 in our test, by incrementing it one time from its initial value of zero.

-Consider this program:
+Consider this program in the little language we've designed for the G-machine:

 ```
-INCA
-INCA
-INCA
-HALT
+inc a
+inc a
+inc a
+halt
 ```

+By the way, a symbolic language like this where each line corresponds to a machine-code instruction is called an **assembly language**.
+Each CPU has its own assembly language, and this is the G-machine's.

-Assuming we run it on a freshly-initialized machine, what will be the value of A afterwards?
+So what does this program do?
+Assuming we run it on a freshly-initialized machine, what will be the value of `a` afterwards?
 Easy, right?
+It should be 3.

 It would be inconvenient to do very complicated arithmetic this way, but the machine is perfectly capable of it in principle.
 Later, we'll add facilities to make this easier, but let's wrap up this section with a cool demonstration to show the team what you've been up to.

-**TASK:** Write a program in the G-machine language which calculates the result of subtracting 2 from 3.
-Write a test which executes this program and verifies the result.
+**TASK:** Write a program in the G-machine assembly language which calculates the result of subtracting 2 from 3.
+You don't need any new instructions; just use the ones you already have in the right way to get the effect of setting `a` to 3, and then decrementing it twice.
+Write a test which executes this program and checks the result.

 # 5: Think of a Number